 Introduction to Romanticism of William Wordsworth

-History has seldom witnessed that a person who instigated a genre of any art form, and the same person went on to become the epitome of it.
+History has seldom witnessed a person who instigated a genre of any art form and the same person going on to become the epitome of it.
 Take movies, for example.
 The first-ever movie was directed by a Frenchman named Louis Le Prince.
-However, instead of Prince, it is the likes of Martin Scorsese, James Cameron, and Satyajit Ray, who are considered as the ultimate masters of filmmaking.
+However, instead of Prince, it’s the likes of Martin Scorsese, James Cameron, and Satyajit Ray, who are considered the ultimate masters of filmmaking.
 William Wordsworth

-Before divulging in the main topic, I would like to discuss a few essential concepts.
+Before divulging in the primary subject, I would like to discuss a few essential concepts.
 For instance, we must first establish the meaning and general perception of ‘Romantic Poetry’, and ‘Romanticism’.

 Rise of Romantic Poetry

 So, what is Romanticism?
-It was basically a literary and artistic movement that originated during the late 18th Century in Europe.
-The movement saw artists from various walks of life, like painters, writers, poets, musicians, singers, etc. glorify the subtleties and beauty of nature, emotions, and past.
-Romanticism saw the birth of a new genre of poetry, which was later christened as the ‘Romantic Poetry’.
+Basically, it was a literary and artistic movement that originated during the late 18th Century in Europe.
+The movement saw artists from various walks of life, like painters, writers, poets, musicians, singers, etc., glorify the subtleties and beauty of nature, emotions, and past glory.
+Romanticism saw the birth of a new genre of poetry, later christened as the ‘Romantic Poetry’.
 The period between the late 1780s & 1790s until the 1850s came to be known as the ‘Romantic Age’.
 The famous poets, apart from William Wordsworth, of the Romantic Age include William Blake, Samuel Taylor Coleridge, John Keats, Percy Shelley, Walter Alva Scott, Robert Burns, and Lord Byron.

-The age was inspired by a series of events which took place in Europe after the mid 18th Century, and the most prominent among those were the Industrial Revolution (1760-1820), and the French Revolution (1789-1799).
-Romanticism had a significant effect on the sociopolitical scenario of Europe, and then later, of South America, as the romantic thinkers had a great influence on strong social values like liberalism, radicalism, conservatism, and patriotism.
+The age was inspired by a series of events which took place in Europe after the mid 18th Century, the most prominent among those being the Industrial Revolution (1760-1820), and the French Revolution (1789-1799).
+Romanticism had a significant effect on the sociopolitical movements in Europe, and then later in South America, as the romantic thinkers had a great influence on popular social values like liberalism, radicalism, conservatism, and patriotism.

-The history of ‘Romantic Poetry’ as a separate genre can be traced back to 1798 after William Wordsworth and Samuel Taylor Coleridge published the famous collection of poems titled ‘Lyrical Ballads’.
-Since then till the 1850s, the genre saw a flamboyant reign, and a number of great poets emerged, the most prominent of whom still remains Wordsworth.
+The history of ‘Romantic Poetry’ as a separate genre can be traced back to 1798, when William Wordsworth and Samuel Taylor Coleridge published the famous collection of poems titled ‘Lyrical Ballads’.
+Since then till the 1850s, the genre saw a flamboyant reign and a number of great poets emerging, the most prominent of whom was Wordsworth.

 The most popular group emerging from the age of romantic poetry is the one called “Lake Poets”.
-These include Wordsworth himself, ST Coleridge, and Robert Southey.
-The Lake Poets were those who settled by the lakes in northwestern England, a territory rightly known as the Lake District, which was by glorified the beauty of the countryside extensively in their respective works.
+These include Wordsworth himself, S.T.
+Coleridge, and Robert Southey.
+The Lake Poets were those who settled by the lakes in northwestern England, a territory rightly known as the Lake District.
+They glorified the beauty of the countryside extensively in their respective works.

 Contribution of William Wordsworth to Romantic Poetry

 After all the poets of Romantic Age, Wordsworth is regarded as the greatest one.
 In fact, he is also considered as one of the greatest poets of all time, period.
-William Wordsworth was April 7, 1770, in Cockermouth, United Kingdom, to John Wordsworth and Ann Cookson.
-He is widely considered the founder and most central figure in English Romanticism.
+William Wordsworth was born on April 7, 1770, in Cockermouth, United Kingdom, to John Wordsworth and Ann Cookson.
+He’s widely regarded as the founder and most central figure in English Romanticism.

-As mentioned earlier, the genre ‘Romantic Poetry’ began with the publishing of Lyrical Ballads by Wordsworth and ST Coleridge.
-Through is poems, William Wordsworth demonstrated is immense love and reverence for nature, though his observations and perceptions about nature were in opposition to an earlier famous nature-influenced poet, Alexander Pope (1688-1744).
+As mentioned earlier, the genre ‘Romantic Poetry’ began with the publishing of Lyrical Ballads by Wordsworth and S.T.
+Coleridge.
+Through his poems, William Wordsworth demonstrated his immense love and reverence for nature.
+However, Wordsworth’s observations and perceptions about nature were in opposition to an earlier famous nature-influenced poet, Alexander Pope (1688-1744).
 Pope observed nature with objectivity and analyses, an approach which came to be known as ‘Hyper-Individualism’.
-On the contrary, Wordsworth took a more comprehensive, yet affectionate approach to depict nature.
-He portrayed his love for nature in four stages, which I have discussed below:
+On the contrary, Wordsworth took a more comprehensive and affectionate approach to depict nature.
+He portrayed his love for nature in four stages as discussed below:

 Wordsworth expressed his love for the outer-appearance of nature, like colours, beauty, form, etc. This can be seen in the concluding poem of the first edition of the Lyrical Ballads, Tintern Abbey, where the poet draws a sketch of how the physical natural beauty successfully mesmerizes him.